UNDER THE MOUNTAIN

-Whenever I meet a descendant of the first Polish settlers in Taranaki for the first time, they tell me, “It’s complicated.”
+First meetings with descendants of the Polish settlers in Taranaki, tend to include the words, “It’s complicated.”
 They are right.

 The Poles in Taranaki made up the largest single group of early Polish settlers in New Zealand.
 Many arrived on the same ship, the fritz reuter, but they did not arrive in the area at the same time.
 They often married other Poles, and why wouldn’t they?
 Marriages happen among people who know one another, and especially in the early years, the Poles were very much “foreigners” among the equally “foreign” British colonists, and socialised together.

 The lengthening lists of marriages upon marriages, births upon births, and deaths upon deaths, would have kept this story in my To Do basket had it not been for a newspaper clipping I found in one of the late Florinda Lambert’s Green Books at the Puke Ariki research centre in New Plymouth: exotic tongues in the taranaki bush recalled 150 years since the arrival of the first settlers from Devon and Cornwall—and listed Polish arrivals in 1876.

-The same research centre holds the ration books that list those who stayed at the immigration barracks on Marsland Hill, including the eight Polish families that walked up Devon Street out of New Plymouth, and inland into Inglewood, became the core of this story.
+The same research centre holds the ration books that list those who stayed at the immigration barracks on Marsland Hill, including the eight Polish families who in 1876 walked up Devon Street out of New Plymouth, and inland into Inglewood, and who became the core of this story.
 Many more Poles settled in and around the Inglewood-Midhirst-Stratford-Ratipiko areas, but these eight were the first, and a manageable number to investigate.

 Florrie, as Florinda was known, accumulated 11 volumes of newspaper clippings, invaluable, as several of the local Taranaki newspapers are not yet digitised.
 She descends from Felix Voitrekovsky (Feliks Wojciechowski), whose family story is on this page.1